 - Sending a message to users on networks outside the internet.

-SNMP stands for simple network management protocol.
+SNMP stands for a simple network management protocol.
 It is a management protocol that enables network devices to communicate information about their state to a central system.
 It also enables the central system to pass configuration parameters to the devices.

 In an SNMP configuration, a system acts as the central communication point for all SNMP enabled devices on the network.
 This system is known as a manager.
 A software called SNMP agent is set up and configured with the IP address of the manager on each device to be managed and monitored via SNMP.